ryanrcheng/ChengGroupUKY/content/publication/journal-article/index.md

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.
 image:
-  caption: 'Image credit: '
+  caption: ''
-  focal_point: ""
+  focal_point: smart
-  preview_only: false
+  preview_only: true

 # Associated Projects (optional).
 #   Associate this publication with one or more of your projects.